osg-htc/docs/docs/submit/install-ospool-ap.md

 Configuring Authentication
 --------------------------
-Create a file named `/etc/condor/tokens.d/ospool.token` with the IDTOKEN you received earlier.
+Copy the token that you obtained from the [authentication token step](#obtain-an-authentication-token) above, to the location `/etc/condor/tokens.d/ospool.token` on the Access Point.
 Ensure that there aren't any line breaks in this file (i.e., the entire token should only take up one line).

-Change the ownership to `condor:condor` and the permissions to `0600`.
+Change the ownership of the `ospool.token` file to `condor:condor` and the permissions to `0600`.
 Verify this with `ls -l /etc/condor/tokens.d/ospool.token`:

 ```console
 # ls -l /etc/condor/tokens.d/ospool.token